-The Most Popular Types Of Metals And Their Uses
+The Most Popular Types Of Metals and Their Uses

 Did you know that in 2019 the United States produced over 95 million tons of steel?
 Steel is one of many popular metals used in today’s society, whether for construction, technology, or even jewelry.